-On February 16, 2016, the City Council adopted Resolution No. 2016-08, thereby approving the existing 70' tall flag pole on the property.
+On February 16, 2016, the City Council adopted Resolution Number 2016-08, thereby approving the existing 70-foot tall flag pole on the property.
 No appeals were filed to the Coastal Commission.
 On May 11, 2016, a building permit was finaled for the flag pole.

-- City Council Resolution No. 2016-08, approving Amendment No. 2 to Revision "BB" (Conditional Use Permit No. 163 and Variance) and Coastal Development Permit for an existing 70' tall flag pole.
+- City Council Resolution Number 2016-08, approving Amendment Number 2 to Revision "BB" (Conditional Use Permit Number 163 and Variance) and Coastal Development Permit for an existing 70-foot tall flag pole.

-- February 16, 2016 Staff Report and attachments (scroll down to Public Hearing Item No. 3)
+- February 16, 2016 Staff Report and attachments (scroll down to Public Hearing Item Number 3)

-- California Coastal Commission Staff Report, approving an amendment to the City's LCP, allowing flag poles exceeding 16' in height up to 70' under specific parameters.
+- California Coastal Commission Staff Report, approving an amendment to the City's LCP, allowing flag poles exceeding 16-foot in height up to 70-foot under specific parameters.

-- City Council Resolution No. 2014-73 (PDF), adopting a Negative Declaration, making certain environmental findings related to adopting a text amendment to the end of the current Visual Corridor Section (Page C-12 of LCP) of the Corridor's Element in the Local Coastal Specific Plan (LCP), to allow flag poles up to 70' in height that meets specific parameters in the City's Coastal Zone.
+- City Council Resolution Number 2014-73 (PDF), adopting a Negative Declaration, making certain environmental findings related to adopting a text amendment to the end of the current Visual Corridor Section (Page C-12 of LCP) of the Corridor's Element in the Local Coastal Specific Plan (LCP), to allow flag poles up to 70-foot in height that meets specific parameters in the City's Coastal Zone.

 Waterfall Removal Project

 On February 6, 2015, the City approved a Grading Permit, allowing the removal of three separate waterfalls located at hole numbers 1 and 17 and lot 38 of tract 50667 (east of hole 4) with 19,487 cubic yards of grading.
 The waterfall areas will be filled to pre-waterfall conditions and contoured to match the surrounding contours.
 A building permit was issued on April 29, 2015.